Skip to content

 The tunnels don't run straight - they curve gently up and down or left and right.
 This is so they can run through the chalk strata.
 On average, the tunnels are 45m below the sea bed.

 The two larger tunnels are 7.6m wide.
-They are high enough to take a double-decker bus.
+They're high enough to take a double-decker bus.

-The larger tunnels merge at 2 points under the sea called 'crossovers', where the trains change line.
+The larger tunnels merge at two points under the sea called 'crossovers', where the trains change line.
 These crossovers are undersea caverns and they're as wide and long as a cathedral.

 The UK and France are about 21 miles apart at their nearest point.
-However, the 3 tunnels are 35 miles long as they run to terminals inland at Folkestone and Calais.
+However, the three tunnels are 35 miles long as they run to terminals inland at Folkestone and Calais.

-The American Society of Civil Engineers elected the Channel Tunnel one of the 7 modern Wonders of the World in 1994.
+The American Society of Civil Engineers elected the Channel Tunnel one of the seven modern wonders of the world in 1994.

 "Every generation has to do something exciting that will affect the future.
 This is wonderful, even better than I thought it would turn out.”